April is Car Care Month

 - Schedule a tune-up to help the engine deliver the best balance of power and fuel economy and produce the lowest level of emissions.
 For a list of places that are certified by the National Institution for Automotive Service Excellence, click here.

 - Check the heating, ventilating and air conditioning (HVAC) system, as proper heating and cooling performance is critical for interior comfort and for safety reasons such as defrosting.
-Make sure you pick up a can of WD-40 Multi-Use Product at AutoZone to remove gunk from your vehicle’s vents.
+Make sure you pick up a can of WD-40 Multi-Use Product at AutoZone to free up gunk from your vehicle’s vents.

 - Inspect the steering and suspension system annually including shock absorbers, struts and chassis parts such as ball joints, tie rod ends and other related components.
 Learn how to inspect the steering and suspension system in this article from Auto MD.